-- Submit a completed application and application fee - · Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable ACCUPLACER, COMPASS, or ASSET scores taken within the last 60 months.
+- Submit a completed application and application fee - · Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.